Overview

 Parameters supported by SmartNews standard events:

-content_category | string | Category of the page or product |
+content_category | String | electronics | Category of the page or product |

-content_name | string | Page or product name |
+content_name | String | special product A | Name of the page or product |

-currency | string | JPY, USD, EUR |
+currency | String | JPY | The currency for the value specified, such as JPY, USD, EUR |

-quantity | integer | The number of items purchased |
+quantity | Integer | 2 | The number of items when checkout was initiated. |

 <!-- SmartNews Ads Pixel Code -->